Larry Storch: Film appearances

 Storch appeared in more than 25 Hollywood films, including Gun Fever (1958), Who Was That Lady?
 (1960), 40 Pounds of Trouble (1962), Captain Newman, M.D.
-(1963), Wild and Wonderful (1964), Sex and the Single Girl (1964) and The Great Race (1965).
-He also appeared in Bus Riley's Back in Town (1965), A Very Special Favor (1965), That Funny Feeling, (1965), The Great Bank Robbery (1969), Airport 1975 (1974), The Happy Hooker Goes to Washington (1977), Record City (1978), S.O.B (1981), Fake-Out (1982), Sweet Sixteen (1983) and A Fine Mess (1986), as well as the cult sci-fi films The Monitors (1969) and Without Warning (1980).
+(1963), Wild and Wonderful (1964), Sex and the Single Girl (1964), and The Great Race (1965).
+He also appeared in Bus Riley's Back in Town (1965), A Very Special Favor (1965), That Funny Feeling, (1965), The Great Bank Robbery (1969), Airport 1975 (1974), The Happy Hooker Goes to Washington (1977), Record City (1978), S.O.B (1981), Fake-Out (1982), Sweet Sixteen (1983), and A Fine Mess (1986), as well as the cult sci-fi films The Monitors (1969) and Without Warning (1980).
 Tony Curtis and Storch reunited for a 2003 run of the musical version of Some Like It Hot.
-In 2005, he worked with Anthony Michael Hall in Funny Valentine (2005) and appeared in the documentary feature The Aristocrats (2005).
+In 2005, he worked with Anthony Michael Hall in Funny Valentine and appeared in the documentary feature The Aristocrats.

 Stage work

 After success in television and films, Storch returned to the New York stage, having first performed on the Broadway stage in the 1950s.
 He received rave reviews for the Off-Broadway production of Breaking Legs.
 Co-starring Philip Bosco and Vincent Gardenia, the show extended several times before going on the road.
-Storch appeared in the Broadway productions of Porgy and Bess (which Storch considered his favorite), Arsenic and Old Lace with Jean Stapleton and Annie Get Your Gun with Reba McEntire.
+Storch appeared in the Broadway productions of Porgy and Bess (which Storch considered his favorite), Arsenic and Old Lace with Jean Stapleton, Marion Ross, and Jonathan Frid, and Annie Get Your Gun with Reba McEntire.
 He toured the United States and Europe with Porgy and Bess.

 In 2004, he was in Sly Fox with Richard Dreyfuss and his old friend Irwin Corey.
 Larry, then 81 and "Professor" Corey, 90, did eight shows a week.
 In March 2008, Storch celebrated his 50th anniversary performing on Broadway.
 His first Broadway appearance had been Who Was That Lady I Saw You With, later made into a 1960 film starring Dean Martin and Tony Curtis, with Storch appearing.

 Storch and Dark Shadows star Marie Wallace appeared in Love Letters by A. R. Gurney on June 24, 2012, a benefit performance for the Actor's Temple in New York City.

 In the summer of 2012, Storch appeared in a benefit performance of Love Letters with actress Diana Sowle (best known for her role as Mrs. Bucket in the original Willy Wonka film) in Farmville, Virginia to benefit The Tom Mix Rangers.

 Comedy LPs

 Storch recorded a comedy LP, Larry Storch at The Bon Soir, released by Jubilee Records in the 1960s.
-His other records include Larry Storch Reads Philip Roth's Epstein and singles such as "Pooped" b/w "The Eighth Wonder Of The World" and "I'm Walkin'".
+His other records include Larry Storch Reads Philip Roth's Epstein and singles such as "Pooped" b/w "The Eighth Wonder Of The World" and a spoken-word cover of Fats Domino's "I'm Walkin'".

-A month before he died, Storch recorded the blues song "Wine Spo-Dee O-Dee" with Mike Clark and his trio.
+A month before he died, Storch recorded the blues song Drinkin' Wine Spo-Dee-O-Dee with Mike Clark and his trio.
 The song was posthumously released soon after Storch’s passing.